GCSE MATHS TUITION

 My Approach

-Helping each child reach their full academic potential and confidence boosting are key goals of my lessons.
-Focusing on the needs of each individual child is my priority.
 Lessons are taught in small groups, with a maximum of three to a class.
 Groups are made up of pupils from the same year group, who are working at a similar level.
 My planning takes each pupil's individual ability into account, and work is differentiated within a small group to ensure a very personal learning experience.
+I do an initial assessment where I assess your child using the national curriculum attainment targets.
+This enables pupils to be grouped appropriately and for me to identify any knowledge gaps.

 Key Stage 3 Mathematics: Years 7, 8 and 9

-In years 7, 8 and 9 I teach the Key Stage 3 National Curriculum.
+In years 7, 8 and 9 I teach the Key Stage 3 national curriculum.
 Plus, where needed, I go back and consolidate topics from Key Stage 2 (upper primary).
-In Year 9, for the more able children, I begin teaching the Key Stage 4 GCSE syllabus as well as securing Key Stage 3 topics.
+In year 9, for the more able children, I begin teaching the Key Stage 4 GCSE syllabus as well as securing Key Stage 3 topics.

 Key Stage 3 is the ideal time to begin extra tuition.
 Once at high school your child will be put into sets based in their academic level.
 This may be the right set for your child, but if they are beginning to struggle and not getting the attention they need in a large class, some extra support may be extremely beneficial (see benefits of maths tuition).